epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-07-17-openbox-install .markdown

 ### Compile Step by Step

-This is an eaxample for any distribution that does not support oblogout package.
+This is an example for any distribution that does not support oblogout package.
 You have to compile it yourself.
 But do not worry.
 It is easy.

 #### git clone